arsd098/arsd098.github.io/README.md

 The replacement policy process was divided into two categories.

-- Victim selection policy :
+- Victim selection policy : To determine which line to remove from the list
-- Insertion selection policy :
+- Insertion selection policy : To determine where to place incoming lines in the list

+### 2. Benchmark

+The benchmark (workload) was divided into two categories.

+ - LRU-friendly : Working-set is smaller than the available cache size
+ - LRU-averse : Working- set is bigger than the availalbe cache size

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for